iLert/docs/integrations/zendesk/inbound.md

 No.

-### Are Zendesk comments synced with iLert alerts?
+### Are Zendesk comments synced with ilert alerts?

-Yes, if the variables `latest_comment` and `latest_comment_author_name` are provided in your Zendesk trigger JSON template the comments will be synced to iLert alerts.
+Yes, if the variables `latest_comment` and `latest_comment_author_name` are provided in your Zendesk trigger JSON template the comments will be synced to ilert alerts.